Patent: Governing laws

 The grant and enforcement of patents are governed by national laws, and also by international treaties, where those treaties have been given effect in national laws.
 Patents are granted by national or regional patent offices, i.e. national or regional administrative authorities.
-A given patent is therefore only useful for protecting an invention in the country in which that patent is granted.
+A given patent is therefore only useful for protecting an invention in the country in which that patent is granted by the rule of law.
 In other words, patent law is territorial in nature.
-When a patent application is published, the invention disclosed in the application becomes prior art and enters the public domain (if not protected by other patents) in countries where a patent applicant does not seek protection, the application thus generally becoming prior art against anyone (including the applicant) who might seek patent protection for the invention in those countries.
+When a patent application is published, the invention disclosed in the application becomes prior art and enters the public domain for further open research (if not protected by other patents). in countries where a patent applicant does not seek protection, the application thus generally becoming prior art against anyone (including the applicant) who might seek patent protection for the invention in those countries, although this is protected under relevant international laws and treaty.

 Commonly, a nation or a group of nations forms a patent office with responsibility for operating that nation's patent system, within the relevant patent laws.
 The patent office generally has responsibility for the grant of patents, with infringement being the remit of national courts.

 The authority for patent statutes in different countries varies.
 In the UK, substantive patent law is contained in the Patents Act 1977 as amended.
 In the United States, the Constitution empowers Congress to make laws to "promote the Progress of Science and useful Arts ...".
 The laws Congress passed are codified in Title 35 of the United States Code and created the United States Patent and Trademark Office.

 There is a trend towards global harmonization of patent laws, with the World Trade Organization (WTO) being particularly active in this area.
 The TRIPS Agreement has been largely successful in providing a forum for nations to agree on an aligned set of patent laws.
 Conformity with the TRIPS agreement is a requirement of admission to the WTO and so compliance is seen by many nations as important.
 This has also led to many developing nations, which may historically have developed different laws to aid their development, enforcing patents laws in line with global practice.